 Make sure you apply lotion or cream or even petroleum jelly on your feet to keep it moisturized, soft, and smooth.

 Aloe vera gel is often recommended as an effective moisturizer.
-However, make sure you moisturize only the top and bottom of your feet and not between the toes, as this might lead to some infections.6
+However, make sure you moisturize only the top and bottom of your feet and not between the

 4. Trim The Nails